alexeygrigorev/mlwiki.org/index.php/Buckets_of_Pointers.md

 ---
-title: "Buckets of Pointers"
 layout: default
 permalink: /index.php/Buckets_of_Pointers
+tags:
+- database-indexes
+- database-systems-architecture
+title: Buckets of Pointers
 ---

-# Buckets of Pointers

 ## Buckets of Pointers
 We add one more level of indirection for [indexing](Indexing_(databases))
 - we have index on buckets